-Median and Quartile Value - The median divides the value distribution into two equal parts: one-half of the cases falling below the median value of the property (house and lot, mobile home and lot, or condominium unit) and one-half above the median.
+Median and Quartile Value - The median divides the value distribution into two equal parts: one-half of the cases falling below the median value of the property (house and lot, mobile home and lot (if lot owned), or condominium unit) and one-half above the median.
 Quartiles divide the value distribution into four equal parts.
 Median and quartile value are computed on the basis of a standard distribution.
 (See the "Median Standard Distributions" section in Appendix A.) Median and quartile value calculations are rounded to the nearest hundred dollars.
 Upper and lower quartiles can be used to note large value differences among various geographic areas.
 (For more information on medians and quartiles, see "Derived Measures.")

-Aggregate Value -Aggregate value is calculated by adding all of the value estimates for owner occupied housing units in an area.
-Aggregate value is rounded to the nearest hundred dollars.
+Aggregate Value (Price Asked) -Aggregate value (price asked) is calculated by adding all of the value estimates for owner occupied housing units in an area (and all the prices asked for vacant-for-sale and sold, not occupied housing units in an area).
+Aggregate value (price asked) is rounded to the nearest hundred dollars.
 (For more information on aggregates, see "Derived Measures.")